 The end of a dream

 Even with the best of intentions and most sincere efforts, Clarke and Culliford were not able to conquer the stigma of cruising as a fool’s errand.
-Only about 60 paying guests joined the world cruise, including those who only did individual segments, and for a ship of 100 pax capacity that did not yield an impressive bottom-line.
+Only about 60 paying guests joined the world cruise, of which only about 40 joined the entire cruise (the rest only did individual segments), and for a ship of 100 pax capacity that did not yield an impressive bottom-line.
 Staging an Around-the-World-Cruise as the first commercial offering for a fledgling leisure cruise company had clearly been overly ambitious, but subsequent, shorter outings to Scandinavia and the Mediterranean did not fare much better in terms of participation.
-The clientele for this level and frequency of cruising simply did not exist in sufficient numbers or – if they did – were not quite ready to spend their leisure time at sea (despite all technological advancement of the 1880’s, long sea journeys were still an inherently risky venture).
+The clientele for this level and frequency of cruising simply did not exist in sufficient numbers or – if they did – were not quite ready to spend their money and leisure time at sea (despite all technological advancement of the 1880’s, long sea journeys were still an inherently risky adventure).

 John Lockie Clarke passed away on 23 October 1935 at the ripe old age of 84, by all accounts a much-respected shipping magnate, business man and polymath, whose entrepreneurial successes ultimately far outweighed his failures.
 He may not have had much luck in pioneering leisure cruising, but more for reasons of unfortunate or premature timing than for any lack of appreciation of what potential it held.
 He did live to see many of the milestones of cruise history; the formation of a diversified, year-round cruise market, the arrival of purpose-built cruise ships, the genesis of the Caribbean cruise region, and much more.
 And if he took any notice at all of the 1923 sailing of the RMS Laconia on what Cunard touted as ‘the first World Cruise in history’, I like to think it was a snort of derision.